-Marketing as a function has been undergoing radical changes due to advancements in digital, web, data, analytics and automation.
+Marketing as a function has been undergoing radical changes due to advancements in digital, web, data, analytics, and automation.
 The fundamentals, though, have always remained the same—communicate effectively to gain revenue and market share.
-With a dire need of differentiation in the noisy marketplace, marketers have always been looking for new technologies and solutions to position themselves better.
+With the dire need for differentiation in the noisy marketplace, marketers have always been looking for new technologies and solutions to better position themselves.
 Virtual reality is one among such innovations.

-It has immense potential to transform the way we are experiencing things today, it can extend anywhere from experiencing The Himalayas through Virtual headsets while being in the office to doing meditation or yoga on a beach using VR headsets.
+It has immense potential to transform the way we are experiencing things today; it can extend anywhere from experiencing the Himalayas through virtual headsets while at the office to doing meditation or yoga on a beach using VR headsets.

-One of the major challenges faced by marketers today is around awareness and engagement with the brand, the promises which VR brings to the table is that it’s going to be immersive, impactful and a memorable experience.
+One of the major challenges faced by marketers today concerns awareness and engagement with the brand, as VR brings to the table the promise that it’s going to be immersive, impactful, and memorable.

-Being early adopters of virtual reality, here are the companies which considered VR as a significant step in their brand’s journey:
+As early adopters of virtual reality, here are the companies that considered VR as a significant step in their brands’ journey:

-- Sony Corporation (SNE) is poised to launch PlayStation VR (originally dubbed “Project Morpheus”).
-The consumer version of the PlayStation VR is available now since August 2018
+Sony Corporation (SNE) is poised to launch PlayStation VR (originally dubbed “Project Morpheus”).
+The consumer version of the PlayStation VR has been available since August 2018.

-- GoPro: In April 2015, GoPro Inc. (GPRO) announced that it acquired French virtual reality startup Kolor, which enables users to produce high-resolution, 360-degree “spherical content.”
-It is being termed as GoPro Fusion.
+In April 2015, GoPro, Inc. (GPRO) announced that it acquired French virtual reality startup Kolor, which enables users to produce high-resolution, 360-degree “spherical content.”
+It is being termed GoPro Fusion.

-- HBO and Discovery, in Apr 2016, made major investments in Virtual reality to “to create the universal publishing platform for TV, movies, and original holographic content”.
+HBO and Discovery, in April 2016, made major investments in virtual reality “to create the universal publishing platform for TV, movies, and original holographic content.”

-Let’s explore few use cases of Virtual reality to understand this better.
+Let’s explore some cases of virtual reality to understand this better.

-One of the earliest adopters of VR, NYT started providing NYT VR app and videos to provide an immersive experience to their readers using Google Cardboard.
-In October 2015, The Times announced its plans to distribute over one million Google Cardboards to home delivery subscribers, within the same time frame, they witnessed more than 500,000 downloads of the NYT VR app.
+One of the earliest adopters of VR, NYT started providing NYT VR app and videos to provide an immersive experience for their readers using Google Cardboard.
+In October 2015, The Times announced its plans to distribute over one million Google Cardboards to home delivery subscribers; within the same time frame, they witnessed more than 500,000 downloads of the NYT VR app.

-People could really walk around it before it was built.
-These were, essentially a display of products on walls of metro stations and bus stops.
-Commuters, especially the tech-savvy, ultra-busy lot, could scan the QR codes of the products on display with their smartphones, and place their orders even as they waited for their trains or buses.
+People could really walk around something before it was built.
+These were essentially a display of products on walls of metro stations and bus stops.
+Commuters, especially those who were tech-savvy and ultra-busy, could scan the QR codes of the products on display with their smartphones, and place their orders as they waited for their trains or buses.
 The virtual store has been a huge success with commuters and drove over 900,000 app downloads in less than a year, making the Homeplus app the most popular shopping app in South Korea.

 Volvo – XC90 Test Drive

-In the Automotive world, Volvo was first company to launch a virtual reality campaign on Google Cardboard, meant to experience the all-new Volvo XC90 with Volvo Reality, a full virtual reality test drive on your phone.
-The brand reported 238 million media impressions, now that’s a lot of immersive experience for a new car launch as such.
+In the automotive world, Volvo was the first company to launch a virtual reality campaign on Google Cardboard, meant to experience the all-new Volvo XC90 with Volvo Reality, a full virtual reality test drive on your phone.
+The brand reported 238 million media impressions—now that’s a lot of immersive experience for such a new car launch.

 Unicef used VR to raise funds

-TGI Fridays at London has created the world’s first virtual dog-sled ride – using cutting-edge 360-degree Oculus virtual reality technology.
-This was filmed 85 miles above the Arctic Circle, the experience on videos, was overwhelming, of course.
+TGI Fridays in London has created the world’s first virtual dogsled ride using cutting-edge 360-degree Oculus virtual reality technology.
+This was filmed 85 miles above the Arctic Circle, and of course the experience on videos was overwhelming.